Skip to main content

 About Kameya Yoshinaga Honten

 Kameya Yoshinaga Honten is a Kyoto venue recognized on the 2023 Tabelog 100 list for Japanese traditional sweets in the Western region.
-Verified public details are limited, but the essentials are useful for planning: it is open daily from 9:30 AM to 6 PM, the listed spending range runs from under JPY 1,000 to JPY 1,000–1,999.
+It is open daily from 9:30 AM to 6 PM, the listed spending range runs from under JPY 1,000 to JPY 1,000–1,999.
 That makes it a relatively accessible stop for travelers who want a sweets-focused break in Kyoto without building a full meal around the visit.

 What the Tabelog 100 Recognition Signals

-The clearest verified hook for Kameya Yoshinaga Honten is its inclusion on the 2023 Tabelog 100 list for Japanese traditional sweets / Japanese sweets cafe in the Western region.
-Beyond that recognition, the available verified data does not support specific claims about individual sweets, seating, service format, payment methods, reservations, or a rating score.
-Treat it as a Kyoto sweets venue with recognized standing, not as a page where every operational detail is confirmed in advance.
+The clearest hook for Kameya Yoshinaga Honten is its inclusion on the 2023 Tabelog 100 list for Japanese traditional sweets / Japanese sweets cafe in the Western region.
+Beyond that recognition, specific claims about individual sweets, seating, service format, payment methods, reservations, or a rating score are not provided.
+It is best considered a Kyoto sweets venue with recognized standing, not a place where every operational detail is spelled out in advance.
 If you are comparing options, Croix-Rousse, Fujimura, Kiharu, Morita Ya Shijo inokuma honten, Takamatsu are the only named peers we can reference here; otherwise, compare it with other Kyoto dining and sweets stops generically.

 Planning a Visit

-The verified hours are straightforward: Kameya Yoshinaga Honten is listed as open Monday through Sunday from 9:30 AM to 6 PM.
-No separate lunch, dinner, tea-room, reservation, take-out, delivery, seating, or holiday-closure details are verified here, so avoid planning around those specifics unless you confirm them directly with the venue.
+Kameya Yoshinaga Honten is listed as open Monday through Sunday from 9:30 AM to 6 PM.
+No separate lunch, dinner, tea-room, reservation, take-out, delivery, seating, or holiday-closure details are listed, so avoid planning around those specifics unless you confirm them directly with the venue.
 The price information available places spending in the under-JPY 1,000 and JPY 1,000–1,999 bands, which suggests a lower-commitment stop compared with many full-service meals in Kyoto.

 Location